-What determines the costs of subscriptions?
+What Determines the Costs of Subscriptions?

-Enterprise systems and hardware
+Enterprise Systems and Hardware

-Other platforms, particularly those focused on enterprise companies or conference room hardware, require a quotation from a company sales representative.
+Other platforms, particularly those focused on enterprise companies or conference room hardware, require a quote from a company sales representative.
 These systems can generally be built out to custom specifications and require a more complex installation and implementation process, so it's important to have a detailed discussion about your needs before establishing an estimated cost.

 Contract Negotiation and Service Review

-Because many video conference platforms are cloud-based, most companies offer a limited free trial so you can generally take the software for a test spin.
+Because many video conference platforms are cloud-based, most companies offer a limited free trial, so you can generally take the software for a test spin.
 That way, you'll know what you're getting before you start discussing which plan is best for you.
 However, some companies restrict features or set limits in their trial and free versions.
-Understand if you've played around with a limited version or if you've explored all the features that you'll get with a paid plan.
+Understand if you've played around with a limited version or if you've explored all the features you'll get with a paid plan.

 Finally, make sure you understand exactly what you'll be getting for your money.
-For example, if you were given a demo of the highest pricing tier available, but then you purchase the mid-range subscription, you might be surprised to learn you're missing some of the features the demo sold you on.
+For example, if you were given a demo of the highest pricing tier available, but then you purchase the midrange subscription, you might be surprised to learn you're missing some of the features the demo sold you on.
 Luckily, most video conference companies clearly spell out which features are available in which plan on their website.

 Compared to many other products and services we've reviewed, video conference platforms tend to be upfront about what they offer and their pricing, and most allow you to try out the product before buying.
-As long as you read carefully and take advantage of free trials, making the right decision for your business should be a relatively straightforward process.
+As long as you read carefully and take advantage of free trials, making the right decision for your business should be a straightforward process.